 When it comes to the port date, the portal will suggest a date based on the minimum allowed lead-time.
 You may choose to port the numbers ASAP, or specify your own date.
 For information on the industry-agreed minimum lead times, click here.

 Please note that every porting request incurs charges.
-If any information is incorrect then your port request will be rejected, and you will be charges for a resubmission attempt.
+If any information is incorrect then your port request will be rejected, and you will be charged for a resubmission attempt.